AmericanPhilosophicalSociety/APS_digitization/digitizationguidelines.md

 ## **Linking Digital Object**
 ### **Instructions for ArchivesSpace**
+If you are adding digital object links to multiple collections, follow the steps below:

 1. Open the resource record
   * Click blue "Edit" button next to collection